 - South Australia - Advice about travel restrictions in South Australia is available on the South Australia COVID 19 website

 - Tasmania - Advice is available on the Tasmanian government coronavirus website

 - Register for a Tas e-Travel QR code here

 - Victoria - Advice on travel restrictions is at the Victorian Coronavirus website

 - Western Australia - Information on controlled borders is on the WA Government COVID19 website

 - Apply for a G2G pass to enter WA here

 - If you have serious symptoms such as difficulty breathing, chest pain or a severe fever, call triple zero (000).

-- Call the National Coronavirus Health Information Line on 1800 020 080 for queries about symptoms.
-Staff are available 24 hours a day, 7 days a week.
+- The National Coronavirus Health Information Line on 1800 020 080 can answer questions about symptoms.
+Staff are available 24 hours a day, seven days a week.

 - For international travellers more information is available at covid19.homeaffairs.gov.au